-- Generate Fiscal / Performance Reports Fiscal reports are generated monthly based on activity recorded in Neo Serra database and West Company QuickBooks.
-Any other request for fiscal reports can be provided within 10 business days.
-Performance reports required annually and semi-annually can be generated within 20 business days - Coordinate grant activities with Program Operator and Grantee We will stay in touch with the City of Fort Bragg contact to determine when coordination is needed. - Prepare and submit cost allocation plan as needed We will determine the how to complete this based on the request. - Attend HCD Workshops We will participate in HCD workshops and budget for lodging, ground transportation and meals in the annually approved West Company budget. - Microenterprise Financial Assistance: Part 5 Income Determination We will research any changes from the last time we completed this process, incorporate any new findings, and fill out the required form.
+- reports can be provided within 10 business days.
+Performance reports required annually and semi-annually can be generated within 20 business days - Coordinate grant activities with Program Operator and Grantee- We will stay in touch with the City of Fort Bragg contact to determine when coordination is needed. - Prepare and submit cost allocation plan as needed We will determine the how to complete this based on the request. - Attend HCD Workshops We will participate in HCD workshops and budget for lodging, ground transportation and meals in the annually approved West Company budget. - Microenterprise Financial Assista nce: Part 5 Income Determination We will research any changes from the last time we completed this process, incorporate any new findings, and fill out the required form. - Compile loan/ grant proposals for LAC; Participate in Loan Advisory Review; and Assemble LAC for Financial Assistance recommendations -We will complete these three tasks when successful candidates have been determined through the META process. - Loan Servicing and Accounting We will provide connection to loan candidates within the grant period.